labcoder/echelons/README.md

 # Echelons

 A simple elo ranking application.
-Right now, I'm building an API for this.
-Eventually I will add a UI.
+This sets up the api and general framework, for a UI to use this with, checkout out [echelons-ui](https://github.com/labcoder/echelons-ui)

 There are a few different nouns: